iqbaliqra/Build-and-Deploy-nodeApp-using-lambdawithlayers-APIGateway-S3bucket/README.md

 - Create resources:
   - /items → Methods: GET, POST
   - /items/{id} → Methods: GET, PUT, DELETE
-- Integrate each method with Lambda Function.
+- Integrate each method with Lambda Function and Lambda proxy on otherwise event not pass to the lambda.
 - Deploy API to Stage (e.g., prod).
 - Copy the Invoke URL.